Villa Monastero

 Villa Monastero is located in Varenna, Province of Lecco, on the shore of Lake Como.
+It includes a botanical garden, a museum, and a convention center, contains precious architecture, period furniture, works of art and a beautiful park that extends to Fiumelatte (river) with paths overlooking the lake, tall cypresses and many species of exotic plants.

+Geography

-The villa lies south of the village, halfway between Varenna and Fiumelatte, and includes a botanical garden, a museum, and a convention center.
-The villa hosts summer courses for the "Enrico Fermi" International School of Physics, and has heard lectures by more than thirty-four Nobel Laureates.
+The villa lies south of the village, halfway between Varenna and Fiumelatte, overlooking the banks of the Lario.

 History

 Villa Monastero is an eclectic villa built in the Nordic style.

 The site was originally a Cistercian convent, founded at the end of the 12th century in Varenna, which now lies beneath the modern building.
 The convent grew in importance and wealth, purchasing many properties, especially around Lierna, but eventually declined to only six mothers, and was closed by papal bull in 1567.

-The whole estate was purchased by Paolo Mornico in 1569, using his fortune amassed through iron mining in Valsassinia.
+The whole estate was purchased by Paolo Mornico in 1569, using his fortune amassed through iron mining in Valsassinia, who transformed it into a prestigious residence.

 In the 17th century the Mornico family incrementally rebuilt and decorated it in the eclectic style.